H.E.L.L.O

 5:30pm – 7:30pm: Closing Dinner, Hotel Outside Terrace

-BDASC’s Annual Meeting has taken place for 51 years now and provides the South Carolina bleeding disorders community the opportunity to come together and network, learn, and enjoy the empowerment of education and support.
+BDASC’s Annual Meeting has taken place for 52 years now and provides the South Carolina bleeding disorders community the opportunity to come together and network, learn, and enjoy the empowerment of education and support.
 The presentation of the Chapter’s Annual Awards are provided on Friday night; including our awarding of college scholarships, introducing new board members and celebrating those who have served.
-A keynote speaker presentation is always a highlight for attendees as we search hard to bring in the very best and most current information in bleeding disorders.
 A teen track is provided concurrently with our adult programming.
 The HELLO Conference allows for attendees to enjoy a learning environment with educational presentations and breakout sessions.
 Information on current and future treatment therapies and bleeding disorders services are made available during our exhibit hall experience.
 Registration is required with BDASC for attendance.
 All meals, sessions and childcare are included with hotel accommodation available for our traveling guests.
 The event is free of charge for BDASC members.

 Disclaimers: As with all BDASC meetings, your personal information is secured only with the chapter.
 No personal information gathered or used by BDASC during the event will be shared with outside parties or vendors.
 BDASC will endeavor to ensure that all online meetings are safe and secure to the best of our abilities.
 Several waivers will be included and must be completed with your application once accepted, including teen and childcare services.